lucabol/AzureLabServicesWorkshop/README.md

 # Here is how to create the workshop

+# Click on the Readme File to see all the text.
+Github crops it in the main view.

 1. Open the Azure portal in your browser: https://ms.portal.azure.com/#home
 2. Create an Azure Cloud Shell by clicking on the icon below. ![Icon to click](https://github.com/lucabol/AzureLabServicesWorkshop/blob/master/Console.JPG)
 3. Switch to Powershell mode by clicking on the icon below (if not already in Powershell mode). ![Icon to click](https://github.com/lucabol/AzureLabServicesWorkshop/blob/master/Powershell.JPG)